opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 to enable different dataplane features in the pipeline.
 We'll come back to the differences between different profiles in the next exercise, for now let's make sure the basic one `org.onosproject.pipelines.fabric` is loaded.
-This is the one we need to program all 4 switches, as specified in [netcfg-sr.json].
+This is the one we need to program all four switches, as specified in [netcfg-sr.json].

 #### Increase reconciliation frequency (optional, but recommended)